degnbol/PhosTF/data/README.txt

-Data downloaded from publications and online databases.
+ALl data that is downloaded from publications and online databases.